Halloween horror PRP

 Questionable, unreliable at best.

 - Pupil progress / attainment – who contributed to the progress of that class, those students, certainly not just the examination teacher.
 Is that attainment measure reliable and accurate?
 Self reported?
 Set against targets?

-- Classroom observation – since PRP was introduced, lessons grading flaws are well documented.
+- Classroom observation – since PRP was introduced, lesson grading flaws are well documented.

 - Teachers’ Standards – Though I see value to providing professional standards for staff to review, these are open to bias and misinterpretation.